A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Finite fields and archimedean local fields

 \subsection{Finite fields}

 Let $K$ be a finite field of odd cardinality $q$.
-Let $f(x,y)$ be a binary form of even degree $n$ over $K$ with nonzero first coefficient $f_0$ and nonzero discriminant $\Delta$ and write $f(x,1) = f_0g(x)$.
+Let $f(x,y)$ be a binary form of even degree $n$ over $K$ with nonzero discriminant $\Delta$ and nonzero first coefficient $f_0$, and write $f(x,1) = f_0g(x)$.
 We factor

-where $g_i(x)$ has degree $d_i$.
+where $g_i(x)$ has degree $d_i$ and is irreducible.
 Then $L$ is the product of $m$ finite fields $L_i$ of cardinality $q^{d_i}$.
-Since finite fields have unique extensions of any degree, we see that either one of $L_i$ has odd degree of $K$ or all of the $L_i$ contain the unique quadratic extension of $K$.
+Since finite fields have unique extensions of any degree, we see that either one of the $L_i$ has odd degree over $K$ or all of the $L_i$ contain the unique quadratic extension of $K$.
 Therefore, $f(x,y)$ always has either an odd or an even factorization over $K$.